SMALL DIAMETER WATER MAIN REPLACEMENT PROJECT CAPITOL HILL AREA – ADVISORY NEIGHBORHOOD COMMISSIONS 6A AND 6B

 - Restoration of all surfaces disturbed by the project construction upon completion of the work

-- If a planned temporary water service shut-off is necessary, affected residents will be notified 48 hours in advance.
-Service interruptions will be minimal.
+- For all planned temporary water service shut-offs, affected residents will be notified 48 hours in advance.
+Service interruptions should be minimal.

-- Construction may cause temporary discolored water or low water pressure.
-If you experience discolored water, flush cold water taps for 15 minutes.
-If water does not clear, contact the DC Water Drinking Water Division or 24-hr Emergency/Command Center.
+- Construction activities such as these may cause temporary discolored water or low water pressure.
+If you experience discolored water, it is recommended that you flush your cold water tap from the lowest point inside your property for approximately 15 minutes.
+If your water does not clear after this process, please contact the DC Water Department of Water Quality and Technology, or our 24-hr Emergency/Command Center.

 - Lane closures may be required daily with approved traffic plans by the District Department of Transportation (DDOT).

 - Notifications regarding “No-Parking” zones will be posted 72 hours prior to construction, in certain areas in and around the job site, as required by DDOT.

 DC Water is currently working closely with DDOT to ensure minimal disruption during this project.